 Are seats assigned?

 Seating is not assigned for sightseeing cruises.
 All vessels feature spacious outdoor and indoor seating.
 The starboard side is usually closest to the shore and the port side closest to the harbour action.

-Rain alone usually does not affect Whale Watching Cruises.
-As this is an open water cruise, swell and wind can effect safety and comfort.
-Whale Watching cruises are therefore subject to cancellation due to weather and other operational requirements.
-Please ring+61-2-8062 3623 from 7.15am on the day of your cruise for the latest information.
-If your cruise is cancelled by the operator, passengers may (1) rebook another Captain Cook Whale Watching Cruise in the same season or (2) seek a refund from the original place of purchase or (3) a credit can be made with Captain Cook Cruises towards another cruise within 12 months of original date of travel.
-If purchased through an agent, please refer to the agent’s terms and conditions.
-We operate in sheltered waters, 365 days a year, regardless of the weather.
-The interior of the vessel features comfortable all-weather lounges with expansive viewing windows.
+As this is an open water cruise, names of all passengers and their individual contact details are required for each passenger.
+Cruises are subject to cancellation due to weather & other operational requirements.
+Please ring (02) 8062 3623 from 7.15am on the day of your cruise for the latest information.
+If your cruise is cancelled by us passengers may (1) rebook another afternoon Captain Cook Whale Watching Cruise in the same season or (2) seek a refund from the original place of purchase or (3) a credit can be made with Captain Cook Cruises towards another cruise within 12 months of original date of travel.
+If purchased through an agent, please refer to the agent’s terms &conditions.

 This Week's Predicted Comfort Levels & Weather